 An off-site analysis was conducted for each of the six hotels to determine how each hotel represents itself in advertising and how each hotel is portrayed by customers in reviews.
 We examined the homepage of each hotel and the larger brand or hotel chain associated with it.
 Fifteen short descriptive phrases were extracted from the text on each hotel's homepage and brand homepage.
 The ten most recent customer reviews posted on each hotel's TripAdvisor page at the time of the analysis were also examined.
+Between one and three short descriptive phrases were extracted from the text on each negative the time of the analysis were also examined.
 Between one and three short descriptive phrases were extracted from each review, depending on the length of the review.